The Bankrate promise

 If you can avoid them, you should.
 But if you can’t, be sure to keep on top of payments and try to pay off the loan as quickly as possible.

-- Cash-advance credit card: Some credit card issuers allow cardholders to take a cash advance from their available credit at an ATM or bank.
-But this perk comes at a hefty cost – you’ll likely be assessed a cash advance fee and a higher interest rate on the amount you borrow.
+- Credit card cash advances: Some credit card issuers allow you to take a cash advance from your available credit at an ATM or bank.
+But this perk comes at a hefty cost — you’ll likely be assessed a cash advance fee and a higher interest rate on the amount you borrow.

 - Cash advance apps: These apps also let you access fast cash, usually up to $250, until payday.
 Most charge a monthly fee to use this service, and you’ll have to repay what you borrow on your next payday or within a two-week period.

 - Payday loans: These loans are a costly form of debt that cater to borrowers with poor credit.
-Payday loans typically come with steep interest rates and are payable on payday.
-They often create a dangerous debt cycle if you can’t repay and extend the loan term.
+Payday loans typically come with steep fees and interest rates well over 300 percent.
+They can lead to a dangerous debt cycle if you can’t repay and extend the loan term.

 - Pawnshop loans: If your local pawnshop offers loans, you can exchange your asset for cash.
 You’ll likely pay an exorbitant amount of interest, and the pawnshop will keep your property if you default on the loan.